Program overview

 The program is structured as a six-year course of study, which includes both theoretical and practical components.
 Students will engage in a variety of learning experiences that prepare them for their future careers.
 Key features of the program structure include:

-- Hands-on learning opportunities through various educational settings.
+- Opportunities for hands-on learning through various educational settings

 Featured Experiences